Late Winter 2021 Metal I and Metal II class registration is open now. Limited class size so sign up now.

 Masks will be worn during sessions, if you do not have a mask one will be provided.
 Gloves will be worn when at benches and when using common equipment.
 If you do not have gloves a pair will be provided.

 On behalf of everyone here thank you and feel free to contact me at firstname.lastname@example.org if you have any questions at this time.

 Take a video tour of our classroom and metalsmithing spaces…

 22k amethyst ring by Daniel Valencia Hollow pendant by Laura Perez

-Registration for summer classes and workshops remain open.
+Registration for Winter classes and workshops are open now.

 Learn jewelry making and metal design in jewelry classes for beginner through advanced levels.
 In a fully equipped, professional studio setting, you will make a minimum of four sterling silver projects under the expert guidance of goldsmiths Daniel Valencia, Bryce Dexter, and Emily Reeder.
 Through professional jewelry instruction and these projects, Metal I students learn the basic techniques of metalsmithing, hammering, sawing, forging, filing, bezel setting, texturing, soldering, and polishing.
 Metal I students learn the correct methods of creating and setting heavy bezel set stones.
 All bezels are handmade and heavy, no bezel wire is ever used at Jewelryclassdc.